One of the lesser-known things about the guitar is what’s called ‘fretboard radius’.

 One last thing to keep in mind is longevity: finding the right radius for you will not only determine your level of comfort but, in turn, how long you can continue playing for in individual sessions.

 The 9.5″ is such a popular choice because it balances the best of both worlds, without being too big or too little for players of varying handspans.
-That’s why short scale guitars (that are designed for small-handed players) usually take the 9.5″ inch radius.
+That’s why short scale guitars usually have a 9.5″ radius.

 In fact, Fender remains the biggest guitar manufacturer in the world and despite their extensive line-up, around two-thirds of their all-electric guitars are now produced to this specification.